-During hardware review the assessor in charge studies the product design to identify the safety-relevant subsystems and components, define the functional architecture (i.e. presence of redundant elements) and uses the gathered information to fill in the preliminary product Failure Modes Effects and Diagnostics Analysis (FMEDA).
+During hardware review the assessor in charge studies the product design to identify the safety-relevant subsystems and components, define the functional architecture (i.e. presence of redundant elements), and uses the gathered information to fill in the preliminary product Failure Modes Effects and Diagnostics Analysis (FMEDA).

 - FMEDA, Failure Modes Effects and Diagnostics Analysis

-Through a systematic analysis and decomposition of the product in its safety-relevant components, the failure rates (safe/dangerous and detected/undetected) and the potential failure modes of each component are analyzed and categorized based on their effects on the product expected safety function.
+Through systematic analysis and decomposition of the product in its safety-relevant components, the failure rates (safe/dangerous and detected/undetected) and the potential failure modes of each component are analyzed and categorized based on their effects on the product expected safety function.

-Then, the preliminary FMEDA is discussed together with the manufacturer as it highlights the undetected failures that could compromise functional safety, allowing the commissioned assessor to decide upon potential corrective measures to be implemented, as periodic proof test or software/firmware diagnostic measures.
+Then, the preliminary FMEDA is discussed together with the manufacturer as it highlights the undetected failures that could compromise functional safety, allowing the commissioned assessor to decide upon potential corrective measures to be implemented, as a periodic proof test or software/firmware diagnostic measures.

-If gaps against IEC 61508 standards requirements are identified during the design review, they are documented through a Gap Analysis Report, where some recommendations for gaps fixing, in terms of design, documentation etc., are reported.
+If gaps against IEC 61508 standards requirements are identified during the design review, they are documented through a Gap Analysis Report, where some recommendations for gaps fixing, in terms of design, documentation, etc., are reported.

-Upon completion of hardware design review, for all the hardware failure modes identified, the software/firmware diagnostic capabilities are evaluated, and the Functional Safety assessor finalizes product Failure Modes Effects and Diagnostics Analysis (FMEDA).
+Upon completion of the hardware design review, for all the hardware failure modes identified, the software/firmware diagnostic capabilities are evaluated, and the Functional Safety assessor finalizes product Failure Modes Effects and Diagnostics Analysis (FMEDA).